yvesf/andiodine/README.md

 ![Logo](src/main/res/drawable/logo.png)

 This is a port of iodine (http://code.kryo.se/iodine/) to the Android VPN Framework.
 It doesn't require "root" on the phone.
+Downloads are available on [F-droid](https://f-droid.org/packages/org.xapek.andiodine/).

 # Documentation